tokenika/tokenika.github.io/WarsawBlock.md

 ## ad 2.
 Quick survey "State of the blockchain today"

 - What is the total of BTC mining revenue per day?
 (12 mln USD / day)
 - How much are we spending on BTC and ETH mining per year?
-(5 bln USD, which is much more then the total of all ICOs)
+(5 bln USD, which is much more then the total of all ICOs so far: 3 bln USD)
 - What is BTC average transaction fee?
 What about ETH?
 (3 USD & 0.30 USD)
 - How many transactions per second is BTC able process?
 What about ETH?
 (4 trxn/sec & 30 trxn/sec)
 - Which are the four top blockchains currently in production which handle the biggest number of transactions?
 (BTC, ETH, Steem, BitShares)